MicrosoftDocs/powerapps-docs/powerapps-docs/user/join-teams-meeting-from-appointments.md

 Now you can create and join a Teams meeting from an appointment in your model-driven app.

-This is a preview feature.
-Your system administrator will need to turn on the **Collaboration (preview)** feature called **End users can add and join Teams meeting from appointments in model-driven apps** for your environment.
-For information, see [Manage feature settings](/power-platform/admin/settings-features).

 > [!div class="mx-imgBorder"]
 > ![The diagram shows how to add a Teams meeting to an appointment and then join the meeting.](media/teams-meeting-in-appt.gif)

+## Prerequisites

+This is a preview feature.
+Your system administrator will need to enable the following items:

+- Turn on the **Collaboration (preview)** feature called **End users can add and join Teams meeting from appointments in model-driven apps** for your environment.
+More information: [Manage feature settings](/power-platform/admin/settings-features).
+- Set up server side-synce for appointments.
+More information: [Set up server-side synchronization of email, appointments, contacts, and tasks](/power-platform/admin/set-up-server-side-synchronization-of-email-appointments-contacts-and-tasks).
+Note, once server side-sync is setup it takes a few minutes for your meetings to sync between your app and Teams.

 > [!NOTE]
 > When this feature is enabled, the **Description** field in an appointment also supports editing and viewing in rich text.

 ### Add a Teams meeting to an appointment